LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-13.png" }})

-Once that has been done, your repository on GitHub should no longer be empty and should have the files that we had imported.
+Once that has been done, your repository on GitHub should no longer be empty and should have the Jekyll theme files that we had imported.

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-14.png" }})

 #### Enable GitHub Pages

-Now that you have your Jekyll theme imported to your repository, you just need to enable GitHub Pages to get your site running.
-Navigate to the settings page for your repository, and scroll down to the "GitHub Pages", section.
+Now that you have your Jekyll theme imported to your repository, you will need to enable GitHub Pages to get your site running.
+Navigate to the settings page for your repository, and scroll down to the "GitHub Pages" section.
 Under "Source", select the "master" branch, ensure that "/(root)" is selected, and click "Save".

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-15.png" }})

 Refresh the page, and you should see that your site is ready to be published at a URL.
-You may need to wait a few minutes before your site is available, but if you click on that URL you will see your site in action.
+You may need to wait a few minutes before your site is available, but if you click on that URL, you will [see your site in action](https://lenpaul.github.io/Lagrange/).

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-16.png" }})

 #### Personalize Your Site

-Once you have followed the steps above, you should have a site running that is powered by Jekyll and GitHub Pages.
+You should now have [a site running that is powered by Jekyll and GitHub Pages](https://lenpaul.github.io/Lagrange/).
 The next step is to begin personalizing your site.

 By default, your Jekyll theme will have a `_config.yml` file that contains general configurations such as the title of your site and the name of the author.
-You can change this by navigating to that file in your GitHub repository, and clicking on the pencil icon, which will allow you to edit the `_config.yml`.
+You can change this by navigating to that file in your GitHub repository, and clicking on the pencil icon, which will allow you to edit the `_config.yml` file.

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-17.png" }})

-Give your site a good title and add your name, and go ahead and commit your change.
+Change some configuration parameters such as the title and the description, and commit your change.
 Your change should take effect after a few minutes.

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-18.png" }})

 #### Publish Blog Posts

-Although you can just as easily add posts using the GitHub through your browser like we did above, we will go through the steps of publishing blog posts using GitHub Desktop.
+Although you can just as easily add blog posts through GitHub like we did above, we will go through the steps of publishing blog posts using GitHub Desktop.

-Using your text editor of choice (in this case I am using [Atom](https://atom.io/)), navigate to your repository.
+Using your text editor of choice (in this case I am using [Atom](https://atom.io/)), navigate to your Jekyll repository.
 There will be a directory called `_posts`.
 This is where all of your blog posts will be placed.
 Usually, there will be a few sample posts that you can use as a starting point.

-Open up one of the sample posts, and add your own content.
-When you are done, don't forget to save your change.
+Open up one of the sample posts, add your own content, and save your changes.

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-19.png" }})

-Once you have your first blog post saved, open up GitHub Desktop and navigate to your repository.
+Once you have your first blog post saved, open up GitHub Desktop and navigate to your Jekyll repository.
 It should show you what files you had just changed.

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-20.png" }})

-Go ahead and commit those changes, and push those changes to your GitHub repository.
+GoCommit those changes, and push those changes to your GitHub repository by clicking on "Push origin".

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-21.png" }})